 This does not in any way mean that the bullying of a person because of the way they look is less serious or not as important as bullying based on a protected characteristic.
 The protected characteristics are not designed to create a hierarchy but to help address the imbalance experienced by certain groups.
 We know from our work that children and young people who are disabled, who are or are perceived to be LGB or T can experience bullying more frequently than other groups – this just means we need to be aware of and be able to challenge what values and prejudice lies behind this behaviour.

-When respectmehelps organisations develop policy and deliver our training we cover prejudice-based bullying and always list characteristics that go beyond those in the Equality Act.
-Research has informed us that where polices are explicit about what they mean by prejudice-based bullying, where we name specific behaviour they find unacceptable – adults and young people feel more confident to challenge these prejudices and behaviour .
+Research has shown us that where polices are explicit about what they mean by prejudice-based bullying, where we name specific behaviour they find unacceptable – adults and young people feel more confident to challenge these prejudices and behaviour .

 Policies that don’t mention things like homophobia, disability, race or even socio economic status are linked to environments where adults are unsure about challenging certain behaviour and language.
 This explicit commitment to equality and challenging inequality is clearly linked to better practice in dealing with and preventing prejudiced-based bullying.